 Adjusting to any new role is a challenge.

-There are a myriad of elements that must be mastered; core tasks, a new organizational culture and team commitments.
+There are countless elements that must be mastered; core tasks, a new organizational culture and team commitments.
 Organizations may be well versed in helping newcomers complete on-boarding basics such as needed documentation, work spaces and technology.
 Yet, there are untapped opportunities, instrumental in helping this transition become the first steps toward a healthy, productive employee journey.

 The bottom of the learning curve that newcomers face is often a steep one — characterized by a brisk influx of both information and people-focused demands.
 (I’ve heard the experience described as “drinking from the fire hose.”)
 Existing research focusing on newcomers, can offer managers clues as to what hey can do to support the process.
 Overall, these actions should serve to establish core stability, a confluence of elements that help a contributor become engaged and hopefully, successful.